googleinterns/acuiti/README.md

 <p align="center">Algorithm Overview<p align="center">

-This project built and optimized the algorithm pipeline described above to achieve a find icon algorithm that is:
+This project built and optimized the algorithm pipeline described above to achieve an icon matching algorithm that is:
 - [x] scale-invariant
 - [x] color-invariant
 - [x] has ~95% recall/precision